wpmorgan/HarvardCS50JS/README.md

 6. Search -
 Takes input from the user (guess) and checks a randomly generated array of 5 number to see if it's included.

+7. Sort -
+Sorts a randomly generated array with bubble sort.